 - It is best to reserve vehicles two weeks in advance whenever possible.
 Emergency requests can only be handled on an as available basis.

 - Specific vehicles cannot be guaranteed.
-Any equipment complaints should be addressed to the Manager of Grounds and/or the Fleet Maintenance Supervisor.
+Any equipment concerns should be reported to the Travel Office.

 - Follow your department’s regular policies and guidelines for reserving university vehicles.